 Transfer Capital One Miles vs. Travel Statement Credits

 Transferring your Capital One miles can be the better option when your transferred points are worth at least one cent each.
 A second reason is when you only need a few more points to book a flight as your current loyalty account balance isn’t high enough.

 Otherwise, you can either redeem your points directly through Capital One for award travel as a travel statement credit or booking the upcoming flight or hotel on the Orbitz-powered travel portal.
 Your points are worth one cent each with both options.

 Paying cash for your ticket lets you earn 2 miles per $1 (when you pay with the Capital One Venture Rewards Credit Card, one of the best metal credit cards available) plus your frequent flyer miles after completing your flight.

-Even though most of the 15 Capital One transfer partners are international airlines, you can scoop up many domestic partner flights.
+Even though most of the 15+ Capital One transfer partners are international airlines, you can scoop up many domestic partner flights.
+Plus, hotel options can be useful.
 Before transferring, make sure redeeming your points through the airline is worth more than 1 cent.
 If not, your best option is usually paying cash for your flight and redeeming your points as a travel statement credit.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.